Closures & Hours Changes

 Treatment options for progressive or recurrent intraocular retinoblastoma include the following:

-New intraocular tumors can arise in patients with the heritable form of disease whose eyes have been treated with local control measures only, because every cell in the retina carries the RB1 mutation; this should not be considered a recurrence.
-Even with previous treatment consisting of chemoreduction and local control measures in very young patients with heritable retinoblastoma, surveillance may detect new tumors at an early stage, and additional local control therapy, including plaque radiation therapy, can be successful in eradicating the tumors.
+New intraocular tumors can arise in patients with the heritable form of disease whose eyes have been treated with local control measures only because every cell in the retina carries the RB1 mutation.
+This event should not be considered a recurrence.
+Even with previous treatment consisting of chemoreduction and local control measures in very young patients with heritable retinoblastoma, surveillance may detect new tumors at an early stage.
+Additional local control therapy, including plaque radiation therapy, can successfully eradicate these tumors.

-When the recurrence or progression of retinoblastoma is confined to the eye and is small, the prognosis for sight and survival may be excellent with local therapy only.[Level of evidence: 3iiDiv] If the recurrence or progression is confined to the eye but is extensive, the prognosis for sight is poor; however, survival remains excellent.
+When the recurrence or progression of retinoblastoma is confined to the eye and is small, the prognosis for sight and survival may be excellent with local therapy only.[Level of evidence C3] If the recurrence or progression is confined to the eye but is extensive, the prognosis for sight is poor; however, survival remains excellent.

 Treatment of Progressive or Recurrent Extraocular Retinoblastoma

 Treatment options for progressive or recurrent extraocular retinoblastoma include the following:

 Recurrence in the orbit after enucleation is treated with aggressive chemotherapy in addition to local radiation therapy because of the high risk of metastatic disease.[Level of evidence C1] After enucleation for recurrence, high-resolution magnetic resonance imaging with orbital coils can be helpful in distinguishing orbital recurrence from postsurgical enhancement.